 History of Bhutan

-Per the Constitution, the monarchy is given a leadership role in setting the direction for the government as long as the King shall demonstrate his commitment and ability to safeguard the interests of the kingdom and its people.
+The Kings of Bhutan have consistently worked toward improving the quality of life for their people.
+When the country decided to transition to a constitutional monarchy in 2008, the draft of the constitution was circulated to every citizen for feedback.
+Per the Constitution, the monarchy retains a leadership role in setting direction for the government as long as the King demonstrates commitment to safeguarding the interests of the kingdom and its people.

 Mount Jomolhari in Bhutan